opspawn/agentkit/examples/README.md

         python examples/llm_agent_example.py
         ```
     4. The script registers a dummy agent and then calls the `generic_llm_completion` tool via the API, printing the LLM's response.

+### 4. `responder_agent.py`

+*   **Purpose:** An agent that registers with a real, accessible `contactEndpoint` and runs a simple Flask server to listen for messages dispatched by the AgentKit API.
+It acknowledges received messages.
+*   **How to Run:**
+    1. Ensure the AgentKit API is running (Docker Compose recommended: `docker-compose up --build api`).
+    2. Run the responder agent script in a separate terminal:
+        ```bash
+        python examples/responder_agent.py
+        ```
+    3. This agent will register itself and then block while the Flask server runs, waiting for incoming messages on port 9001 (by default).
+Keep this terminal open.

+### 5. `requester_agent.py`

+*   **Purpose:** An agent that registers itself, looks up the `ResponderAgent` by name, and sends it a message via the AgentKit API's dispatch mechanism.
+Demonstrates basic agent-to-agent communication.
+*   **How to Run:**
+    1. Ensure the AgentKit API is running (`docker-compose up --build api`).
+    2. Ensure the `responder_agent.py` script is running in another terminal.
+    3. Run the requester agent script:
+        ```bash
+        python examples/requester_agent.py
+        ```
+    4. The script will register itself, find the ResponderAgent's ID, send a message, and print the response received from the API (which includes the acknowledgement from the ResponderAgent's Flask server).